drocheam/optrace/docs/source/usage/refraction_index.rst

 **Constant**

-In the simplest case a constant (wavelength-independent) refactive index is defined as:
+In the simplest case a constant (wavelength-independent) :class:`refractive index <optrace.tracer.refraction_index.RefractionIndex>` is defined as:

 .. testcode::